This article has been sponsored by CIBC

 Book into a local hotel

 If you need to see more than your four walls, consider booking a staycation at a local hotel (if the government allows it, of course).
 Many hotels across Canada have implemented health and safety measures to protect guests, and they could really use the business.
 Some are even offering great deals!
 If you have a CIBC Aventura® Visa Infinite* Card, you can use the CIBC Rewards Centre to find exclusive promotions and book stays at some stellar hotels.
-Earn 2 points for every $1 spent on travel purchased through the CIBC Rewards Centre†, 1.5 points for every $1 spent at eligible gas stations, grocery stores and drug stores†, and 1 point for every $1 spent on all other purchases†.
+Earn 2 points for every $1 spent on travel purchased through the CIBC Rewards Centre†, 1.5 points for every $1 spent at eligible gas stations, EV charging, grocery stores and drug stores†, and 1 point for every $1 spent on all other purchases†.
 You may even be able to pay for your hotel staycation with points using the Payment with Points option (as usual, conditions apply).